docker/docs/api/dtr_1_3_design_doc.md

 ### Design

 There are two types of accounts: Users and Organizations.
-We will be creating a sense of account-owned namespaces in DTR much like in Docker Hub Registry.
+We will be creating a sense of account-owned namespaces in Docker Trusted Registry much like in Docker Hub Registry.
 Account-owned (non-global) repositories will have two-component names of the form `namespace/reponame`.